fenriques/AstroDom/README.md

+## Jan 2025: Contributors and maintainers for this project are needed!
+Please contact me or open an issue if you are interested

 # AstroDom
 Astro(nomy) Dom(ine) is a catalogue tool for deep sky images.
 It scans the directories where images (FITS format only) are
 stored and reads information from FITS headers.